okx/okexchain-docs/docs/developers/blockchainDetail/rpc.md

-# JSON-RPC Endpoint (used by okexchain-java-sdk, Metamask)
+# JSON-RPC Endpoint

+## Used by
+- okexchain-java-sdk
+- Metamask

 ## Mainnet (chain-id: okexchain-66)